Brian Dinkelman

-Brian Adam Dinkelman (born November 10, 1983) is an American former professional baseball second baseman who is the manager of the Wichita Wind Surge, the Double-A minor-league affiliate of the Minnesota Twins.
+Brian Adam Dinkelman (born November 10, 1983) is an American former professional baseball second baseman who is the manager of the St. Paul Saints, the Triple-A minor-league affiliate of the Minnesota Twins.
 Dinkelman was drafted by the Minnesota Twins in the eighth round of the 2006 MLB draft, and made his MLB debut on June 4, 2011.
 He last played professional baseball in 2013, transitioning into coaching in the Twins organization.
-He previously served as the manager for the Cedar Rapids Kernels, the High-A affiliate of the Twins.
+He previously served as the manager for the Cedar Rapids Kernels, the High-A affiliate of the Twins and the Wichita Wind Surge, the Double-A affiliate of the Twins.

 Early life

 Brian Adam Dinkelman was born on November 10, 1983, in Centralia, Illinois.
 He attended Centralia High School, where he played basketball and golf along with baseball.
 After graduation, Dinkelman played baseball at McKendree College in Lebanon, Illinois, for the McKendree Bearcats.
 Dinkelman won the American Midwest Conference Player of the Year award from 2004 to 2006, and won the National Association of Intercollegiate Athletics (NAIA) Player of the Year award his senior year.
 At McKendree, Dinkelman set 25 career school records, as well as five NAIA career records.

 After college, Dinkelman was drafted by the Minnesota Twins in the eighth round of the 2006 MLB draft with the 246th overall pick.
 He signed with the team on June 8, 2006 for a $13,000 signing bonus.